IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/supply-chain/lab-guide.md

 - Inventory Agent checks for stock availability.
 - Procurement Agent raises a PO for the shortfall.
 - Logistics Agent schedules the delivery.
-- Complaince agent checks the valid list of vendors
+- Compliance agent checks the valid list of vendors

 ### 🧠 Scenario 2: Predictive Planning
 - User: "What’s the demand forecast for Product Y next month?"